StevenBlack/vocab/million-dollar-words.md

 ### Proustian
 This is a reference to Marcel Proust's novel Remembrance of Things Past, in which the protagonist takes a bite of a pastry he enjoyed as a child, and the taste of the pastry evokes a flood of childhood memories.
 The term has come to mean any sensory experience that provokes a flood of nostalgia.
 When an adult has a glass of chocolate milk and an Oreo, he or she is likely to have a Proustian experience.
-The smell of newly-mown grass is often Proustian, evoking memo- ries of summer camp or trips to the country.
+The smell of newly-mown grass is often Proustian, evoking memories of summer camp or trips to the country.
 Say PROOST-EE-AN.

 ### provenance